Released: 12th January 2004

 Ironically, by not pushing Stacie Orrico to any great length, I Promise ends up being one of the best showcases for her quality as a pop singer.
 Even when the song swells to a climactic key-change for the finale, she remains completely in control and drops some gorgeous ad-libs.

 There is one aspect of I Promise that certainly hasn’t aged well, and that is the overall quality of the mastering.
-It wasn’t noticeable at the time – and we’ve not noticed any other songs from Stacie Orrico having the same issue – but as the track swells to a climax, there is audible crackling at the higher end.
+It wasn’t noticeable at the time – and none of the other songs from Stacie Orrico have the same issue – but as the track swells to a climax, there is audible crackling at the higher end.
 There doesn’t seem to be any obvious stylistic benefit to it from a production perspective, but it was also present on The Best Of Stacie Orrico.
 So, either it was an intentionally horrible choice, or – more likely – the overall quality of speakers and headphones has improved to such an extent that it’s more evident now.
 It doesn’t spoil I Promise, but you’ll never be able to un-hear it (sorry).
 The only reasonable resolution is, of course, a re-mastered version of the album with accompanying vinyl release.
 Please.

 It wasn’t entirely surprising to see I Promise slip into the chart at #22, even in the quieter post-Christmas period.
 It’s very much the antithesis of Stacie Orrico’s earlier singles and seemed almost deliberately intent on ushering her away from the limelight and back to a safe space much closer to her roots.
 And fundamentally that’s what I Promise is; a beautifully understated moment that showcases Stacie Orrico as a Christian contemporary artist.
 Any success – however limited – the track enjoyed as a mainstream pop single was a bonus.
 Commercially, it was a very odd direction for the record label to take the Stacie Orrico album, but artistically it made perfect sense And for everyone who has ever loved gloopy ballads tucked away at the end of a pop album: justice, at last.